dotnet/core/samples/RaspberryPiInstructions.md

 # .NET Core on Raspberry Pi

-Arm32 support for .NET Core is still being brought up but there are now daily runtime builds that are ready to use.
+Arm32 support for .NET Core is still being brought up, but there are now daily runtime builds that are ready to use.
-There is no SDK that runs on ARM32 yet but you can publish an application that will on a Raspberry Pi.
+There is no SDK that runs on ARM32 yet, but you can publish an application that will run on a Raspberry Pi.

-These steps have been tested on both a Pi 2 and Pi 3 on Linux and Windows.
+These steps have been tested on a RPi 2 and RPi 3 with Linux and Windows.

 ##Creating an app: